 But seriously, everyone is exceptionally nice to you.
 My day started off when Wes Pine (My amazing stylist who I’ve wanted to mention on the blog forever, so I’m totally grabbing the chance.
 He’s rad.
 And hilarious.
 And super talented.
 You’re welcome, San Francisco.) who’d gotten back from Europe only the night before, offered to do my hair for free.
 “Celebrity blow out,” he called it.
 He also ended up doing Maddie’s hair that day (pink), and I was just overwhelmed by how effing nice it was.

 But that was just the tip of the iceberg.
 Elizabeth of Lowe House Events was just going to manage the event, but she also ended up making a gorgeous centerpiece, which is now living at my house.
 Trumpetvine Catering, who catered our wedding, did a trade for the event food (all gluten-free, god bless them) and totally rocked it out.
 Um, dried apricots dipped in dark chocolate?
 The best.
 Monogamy Wines, who also helped at Yay New York, provided the wine.
-And of course, our amazing photographers were amazing (you can see Christina Richards photo essay of the event here, and Emily Takes Photos photo set here).
+And of course, our amazing photographers were amazing.
 And then finally, Green Apple Books.
 After we’d been treated so badly by another San Francisco bookstore that I cried, Green Apple (my favorite bookstore in the city… for good reason) stepped up and blew our minds.
 They bought us booze.
 Ashley (that’s Ashley and me in the second to last picture) was everyone’s favorite person by the end of the night, and the second I finished signing books, he had champagne in my hand.

 So it was like being overwhelmed by kindness.
 And that’s before we even get to the party.